There’s reason to get excited about the successful discovery of the peanut’s genetic code.

-In fact, scientists now have the capability to improve virtually anything that is genetically determined by the peanut plant—all without using expensive or controversial GMO practices.
+In fact, scientists now have the capability to improve virtually anything that is genetically determined by the peanut plant—all without using GMO techniques.
 This will lead to improved nutrition, better flavor, improved food safety, lowers costs and better disease resistance for farmers.

 A Promising Future